Professional Wood Floor Sanding and Restoration

-3. Can my floor be saved?
+3. Can my wooden floor be saved?

 Unfortunately, this is most often an unasked question.
 There are so many people who think their floor is too far gone and either rip it up or cover the floor with a carpet.
 If you have a wood floor and have even the remotest possibility of restoring it to its former glory, call and get an estimate!
 Estimates are free.
 A good floor refinisher won’t want to refinish a floor if he doesn’t believe it will result in a happy customer.
 If I don’t think it’s salvageable, I will say so.

 4. Is it possible to refinish my floor without sanding?